Chapter 42 BWV 4 & BWV 42, each commencing with a sinfonia.

-It is, however, interesting to observe that with all this narrative to play with, Bach still chose not to employ the obvious device of recitative.
-Perhaps it might have been considered too modern a device for a conservative, parochial audition panel!
+It is, however, interesting to observe that with all this narrative to play with, Bach had chosen not to employ the obvious device of recitative.
+Perhaps he thought, at the time, that it may have been considered too modern a device for a conservative, parochial audition panel!

-Bach was certainly aware of the problem as he attempts to mitigate the expression of tragedy with rounds of Hallelujahs at the end of most movements.
+Bach was sought to solve the problem by mitigating the expression of tragedy with rounds of Hallelujahs at the end of most movements.
 It is very probable that he conceived of each one as a transformation of feeling within itself; progressing from the sadness of the sacrifice to a mood of joyous redemption.
 If so, he set himself an artistic challenge of huge proportions, something he continued to do throughout his composing life.

 The second movement is the chorus that 1724-5 Leipzig audiences might have expected to hear first.
-Except for the Hallelujahs at the end, it takes the form of a chorale fantasia combined with certain elements of the traditional motet.
-Interestingly, the violas are divided into two sections one of which doubles the altos and the other the tenors.
+Except for the Hallelujahs at the end, it takes the form of a chorale fantasia, combined with certain elements of the traditional motet.
+In line with Bach's early practices, the violas are divided into two sections, one of which doubles the altos and the other the tenors.
 With the further addition of cornet and trombones, all vocal parts were reinforced, helpful to the singers with little time to learn demanding parts.

 Thus Bach boldly creates, within this chorus, a transformation of mood wholly central to the conception of the entire cantata.

-The Air from the third Orchestral Suite and the Gavotte from the French Suite in G, both of course in the major, are but two of a number of examples.
+The Air from the Third Orchestral Suite and the Gavotte from the French Suite in G though in major modes, are but two of a number of examples.

 The tenor aria is, perhaps, the most immediately attractive and ebullient of all the movements.
 The bustling and virtually continuous violin semi-quavers represent the joy that comes from Christ’s casting aside of Death’s sting, leaving behind nothing but his silhouette.
 In the battle between them, Jesus has conquered and this is obviously now grounds for celebration.